 Thompson, Manitoba, Canada is situated on the banks of the Burntwood River, surrounded by boreal forests and thousands of wilderness lakes.
 Thompson is a commercial hub and a transportation, retail and industrial centre servicing the northern communities of Manitoba, Canada, also known as the Grass River Corridor.

-Other activities enjoyed during the winter months include dog sledding, snowmobiling and ice fishing.
-During the summer months the activities enjoyed include golfing, hiking, mountain biking, kayaking, swimming, canoeing, hunting, boating, water skiing, camping, picnicking, flightseeing, birdwatching and fishing for northern pike, lake trout, walleye and perch.
+Attractions, adventures and activities most enjoyed in and around Thompson and the surrounding areas include golfing, hiking, mountain biking, kayaking, swimming, canoeing, hunting, boating, water skiing, camping, picnicking, flightseeing, birdwatching, xc skiing, snowshoeing, snowmobiling, dog sledding, snowboarding and fishing (including ice fishing) for northern pike, lake trout, walleye and perch.

-Some of the more popular natural parks and trails, in and around, Thompson, Manitoba, Canada include Millennium Trail, Pisew Falls, Spirit Way Pathway, Paint Lake Provincial Park and MacLean Park.
+A few of the more popular activity and sightseeing destinations located in and around Thompson Manitoba includes the Mystery Mountain Winter Park, Millennium Trail, Spirit Way Pathway, Pisew Falls Provincial Park, Paint Lake Provincial Park, Wapusk National Park and MacLean Park.

 Places to stay, services and amenities important to travelers in and around Thompson Manitoba includes accommodations (fishing lodges, hotels, motels, bed and breakfasts, vacation homes, cottages, inns, hostels, outfitter camps), campgrounds, tours, guides, outfitters, big box stores, restaurants, laundromat, coffee shops, grocery stores, pubs, liquor store, banks, gas station, gift stores, and internet services.